Your cart is currently empty!

 In a crowd of bumper-to-bumper traffic (that he was expertly dodging) he knew girls on motorbikes, store owners, and trike riders.
 Everyone was greeted with great big smiles, and they responded with friendly banter.
 I was really enjoying myself.

-After taking me through a maze of back streets (traffic traffic ma’am) he slowed down a bit as two kids in school uniform raised their arm expectantly.
+After taking me through a maze of back streets (traffic! traffic ma’am! he explained) he slowed down a bit as two kids in school uniform raised their arm expectantly.
 Without stopping the tricycle he handed over 20 pesos to the taller student then swung away suddenly in another direction.

 “They’re my cousins‘ he explained.
 “They are very poor, but because I am a driver I have money to share with them.”